-At FEAS, we ensure that you have all the skills you need to excel in your courses and in your future career.
+The Faculty of Engineering and Architectural Science ensures that you have all the skills you need to excel in your courses and in your future career.
 As such, all students are automatically enrolled in Writing Skills (CEN 199).
 Although it is graded on a Pass/Fail basis and appears on your transcript, it is important to note that CEN 199 is not an actual course; it is used solely to track the results of the mandatory Writing Skills Test (WST).

 All students admitted into engineering are required to write the mandatory WST during orientation week.
 Students who pass the WST by achieving a grade of “B” or higher will receive a grade of "Pass" in CEN 199, and may enroll in their chosen liberal studies courses.
 To proceed into the third year of your engineering program you must pass the WST.

 The curriculum also requires that all students take Communication in the Engineering Professions (CMN 432).
 Students may also take approved communication courses as part of their liberal studies requirements.

 Next Test Date